 Go ahead, guess how many pounds of food are thrown away each year.
 Bet you don’t even come close.
-The number is shocking – 33 million tons of food are disposed of every year in the United States alone.
+The number is shocking — over 42 million tons of food were thrown away in the United States in 2018 alone.

 Chef Michael Love aims to solve the problem with his book, The Salvage Chef Cookbook.

 Make no mistake, Love isn’t suggesting that you raid trash bins or eat spoiled food to reduce the amount of waste sent to the trash can.
 Instead, he is offering suggestions of how to use food that might otherwise go to the trash can because you don’t know how to cook with it.

 Love won his moniker, “The Salvage Chef,” while working at the Epicure Gourmet Market in Miami Beach, Florida.

 One day, I discovered that approximately forty pounds of chicken trim [tenderloin and fat trimmings] were being thrown away each week,” Love said.

 He suggested making a chicken meatloaf incorporating roasted vegetables and fresh herbs with the meat headed to the waste bin.
 Once it was put on the menu, the chicken meatloaf sold out in less than an hour.

 Every day families throw away perfectly edible yet overlooked food as they are often unaware of how to ‘salvage’ it and create something delicious,” he said.

 According to The Salvage Chef Cookbook, food waste in America has increased 16% from 2013-2014.
 Supermarkets are a portion of that problem, said Love, throwing away up to 14% of the produce in the store simply because it does not look appealing.